cwpearson/website2/posts/20240510-minieaero/index.md

 miniAero is one of the [mantevo](manetvo.org) mini-applications.
-Mini-apps are intended to distill the key computational components of larger high-performance computing applications into a smaller package that is easier to experiment with and study. miniAero was released in 2016 and enough has changed in the HPC software community to make it a bit annoying to run, even though the underlying computation is still relevant.
+Mini-apps are intended to distill the key computational components of larger high-performance computing applications into a smaller package that is easier to experiment with and study.
+MiniAero was released in 2016 and enough has changed in the HPC software community to make it a bit annoying to run, even though the underlying computation is still relevant.
+This fork is intended to be easier to build and run in 2024.

 miniAero is implemented using the [Kokkos](kokkos.org) performance portability library.
 Kokkos has had several major releases since miniAero was written, and although the basic features that miniAero uses haven't changed much, the API has drifted slightly.